ripienaar/puppet-hoist/README.md

  * Support customizing commands, entrypoints, ports, volumes and environment
  * Support rolling updates via Choria Key-Value store updates
  * Support no downtime updates and restarts by using a Choria Governor to limit concurrency
+ * Support triggering container restarts by touching files on the host
+ * Support for registering service ports into a service discovery store
  * Containers are actively managed, health checked, restarted and updated by the Choria daemon
  * Maintenance mode that pauses the container manager allowing manual intervention without the system interfering